enel-gdh-educational/katacoda-scenarios/docker/part1/step6.md

 You can manage the running container using commands like `docker stop`, `docker pause`, `docker kill` and so on.
 All these commands have the same syntax `docker <action> <contaier-id/name>`, but they can have different options.

 Now the container run in backgroud and you have you terminal free again.
-Don't warry, you can still see your container's log using the `docker logs` command.
+Don't worry, you can still see your container's log using the `docker logs` command.

 Usage: `docker logs [OPTIONS] CONTAINER`